What is Reverse DNS?

 Reverse DNS is the process of using DNS to translate IP addresses to hostnames.

-Internet names are the names which we use to refer to hosts on the Internet, such as www.tech-faq.com and www.freebsd.org.
+Internet names are those used to refer to hosts on the Internet, such as www.tech-faq.com and www.freebsd.org.

 Reverse DNS Lookups